jaredly/pattern-db/Roadmap.md

+# Ok so

+- [ ] click a pattern to see the matching images
+- [ ] add the ability to narrow down patterns by stuff

 # OK NOW
 that i have a bunch of classifications
 I want ... an eazy way to figure out if I've alread classified a pattern.